 2. Data can tell you which landing pages need work.

 Is your data telling you that certain landing pages have a high bounceback rate?
 If so, it’s time to hire a professional content writer and web designer to either give those pages the boot or an overhaul.
 A poor landing page is worse than none at all.
-Looking to see this easier, I’ve found that Zoom Data can help my company visualize the data easier.
+Looking to see this easier, I’ve found that Zoom Data can help my company visualize the information easier.

 3. Use marketing automation software to avoid human error.